Summer Skin Saviors

 The foods you eat can seriously reduce your risk for sunburn, sun damage, and skin cancer by supporting your skin’s ability to remain healthy and defend itself against too much sun.

 - Swap that morning coffee for tea.
-Green Tea in particular is high in catechins, which have disease-preventing properties and protect against sunburn while tannic acid reduces pain of you do get sunburned and ECGC's protect against inflammation and long-term UV radiation damage.
+Green Tea, in particular, is high in catechins, which have disease-preventing properties and protect against sunburn while tannic acid reduces the pain if you do get sunburned and ECGC’s protect against inflammation and long-term UV radiation damage.

 2. Screen Your Skin From Sun

-There are two types of UV light that can harm your skin — UVA and UVB.
+Two types of UV light can harm your skin — UVA, and UVB.
 UVA rays are what ages the skin and UVB rays are what burns the skin.
-Protect skin from both types of UV rays with a healthy, broad spectrum sunscreen.
+Protect skin from both types of UV rays with a good, broad-spectrum sunscreen.

-- Opt for mineral based sunscreens.
-When choosing a sunscreen, look for an option with clean ingredients - paraben and fragrance free at least - steering clear of chemical sunscreens.
+- Opt for mineral-based sunscreens.
+When choosing a sunscreen, look for an option with clean ingredients – paraben and fragrance-free at least – steering clear of chemical sunscreens.
 Spot them by looking at the Active Ingredients, which should only be zinc oxide or non-nano titanium dioxide.
-For the face, we recommend one of our favorites – Kari Gran's Three Sixty Five SPF 28.
+For the face, we recommend: Kari Gran’s Three Sixty Five SPF 28

 3. Soothe Your Skin After Too Much Sun Exposure

 - Aloe Vera gel is soothing and healing to the skin and is the perfect balm to apply if you’ve spent a bit too much time in the sun.
 Apply it directly from the leaf or use a natural formula, free of unnecessary added fragrance, color or other ingredients.